 - Shower or bath after returning from a tick-infested area.

 - Check that ticks are not brought home on clothes.

 - Check that pets do not bring ticks into the home on their fur.

-- Gently grip the tick as close to the point of attachment to the skin as possible.
+- Gently gripping the tick as close to the point of attachment to the skin as possible.
 Do this preferably using fine-toothed tweezers or forceps, or a tick removal device.

-- Pull steadily upwards, away from the skin.
+- Pulling steadily upwards, away from the skin.
 Take care not to crush the tick.

 Inexpensive tick removal devices may be available at veterinary surgeries and pet supply shops and are useful for people who are frequently exposed to ticks.
 These should be used in accordance with manufacturers' instructions.